crotwell/TauP/src/doc/sphinx/source/taup_beachball.rst

 seismic sources, optionally overlain by takeoff angles for seismic phases, and arrivals at their takeoff and azimuth.

+Note that only phases starting with a P leg will plot on the P beachball, and only phases starting with an S leg will plot on the Sv, Sh and S beachball.

 For example, this command plots a beachball, phase distance circles and a few arrivals.